NavinShrinivas/AlgorithmicProblems/UE20CS251-Algorithm/Notes/Unit-1/session-6.md

 All recursion have an activation record, a stack space

-so what does an activation record contain :
+So what does an activation record contain :
 - parameters
 - local variable
 - temporary varaibles